cosmos/relayer/README.md

 A `path` represents an abstraction between two IBC-connected networks.
-Specifically, the `path` abstraction contains metadata about a source chain, a destination chain and a relaying strategy between thw two networks.
+Specifically, the `path` abstraction contains metadata about a source chain, a destination chain and a relaying strategy between the two networks.
 The metadata for both the source and destination networks contains the following:

 - `chain-id`: The chain ID of the network.